-Moving right along … so let’s introduce our new hemisphere™ Hemp Seed Hulled.
-We make this by mechanically removing the hull, the outer protective shell, from the whole seed of the Cannabis Sativa Hemp plant.
+Our new hemisphere™ Hemp Seed Hulled is made by mechanically removing the hull, the outer protective shell, from the whole seed of the Cannabis Sativa Hemp plant.
 Sometimes this seed is called hemp seed ‘hearts’ to describe what is left after the seed is hulled.

 Hulled hemp seed is naturally gluten free and mainly allergy-friendly.
 Those with nut or egg allergies however should be careful when introducing as a new food because one of the proteins in hulled hemp seed is albumin, the same protein that is in eggs (Callaway & Pate 2009).

 new hemisphere™ Hemp Seed Hulled provides us with a good source of digestible protein as well as providing all nine essential amino acids.
 These cannot be made by the body and must be provided by our diet.
 Protein is needed for growth and maintenance of body tissues, including both muscle mass and bones, and to aid recovery from injury (Van De Walle 2018).
 Like our new hemisphere™ Hemp Seed Oil, this super-nutritious seed supplies both omega 3 and omega 6 essential fatty acids (Foster, Williamson & Lunn 2009).

 Hulled hemp seeds are also a whole, plant-based food.
 This means they are of plant origin and in the most natural unprocessed form as nature intended.